Wireapps-Dev/ng-wa-table/projects/ng-wa-table/README.md

 ## Filters

 If you want to add filter option to the table then "filterAvailability" should be true.
 In order to work it properly these are the props that you need to send.
 They are,
-* filterTags   - you need to send a array of Strings which you need to add as filter options.
+* filterTags   - You need to send a array of Strings which you need to add as filter options.
 * tagPressed  -  Function to Filter tags
 * tagActive - You need to pass 'All' as the Initial value for tagActive.
 After that, assign the return value of tagPressed function to tagActive.